fac-13/Team-GIPHT-Todo/README.md

 > * to mark tasks as complete so that I can focus on the tasks I have left
 > * the to-dos to be large enough so that I don't hit the wrong one with my thumb

-> #### _Potential stretch goals_

-> **As a disorganised person I want:**

-> * to edit my to-dos so that I can amend them if the task changes
-> * to click on any part of a to-do to mark it as complete so that it's easier for me to check to-dos off
-> * a visual indication of which to-do I'm about to interact with so that it's clear what I'm editing

-_To be written_

 ## HOW?
 > Priorities